Minimal volume entropy and fiber growth: Introduction

 The group~$G$ has \emph{polynomial growth} if for some (and so any) finite generating set, there exists a polynomial~$P$ such that

 for every~$t \geq 0$.
 By~\cite{gro81}, a finitely generated group has polynomial growth if and only if it is virtually nilpotent.

 The group~$G$ has \emph{intermediate growth} if its growth is subexponential but not polynomial.
 The first group of intermediate growth was constructed by Grigorchuk~\cite{grigorchuk} and~\cite{grigorchuk2}, answering a question raised by Milnor.
 Still, it is an open problem whether \emph{finitely presented} groups of intermediate growth exist.

-Examples of finitely generated groups of exponential growth which do not have uniform exponential growth were first constructed by Wilson~\cite{Wilson04}, answering a question asked in~\cite{GH97} and~\cite{Gromov99}.
+Examples of finitely generated groups of exponential growth which do not have uniform exponential growth were first constructed by Wilson~\cite{Wilson04}, answering a question asked in~\cite{GH97} and~\cite{gro99}.
 Still, it is an open question whether all \emph{finitely presented} groups of exponential growth have uniform exponential growth. \end{definition}

 For our topological conditions, we consider connected finite simplicial $m$-complexes~$X$ along with simplicial maps $\pi:X \to P$ onto simplicial complexes~$P$ of dimension at most~$k<m$, where $m \geq 2$.
 We denote by $i_*:\pi_1(F_p) \to \pi_1(X)$ the homomorphism induced by the inclusion map $i:F_p \hookrightarrow X$ of a connected component~$F_p$ of a fiber~$\pi^{-1}(p)$ of~$\pi$.